 Phi Theta Kappa (Psi Epsilon Chapter) recognizes intellectual achievement at Northeast.
 The purposes of Phi Theta Kappa are the promotion of scholarship, the development of leadership and service, and the cultivation of fellowship among students.
-Eligibility: minimum of 12 semesters hours earned in non-developmental courses and 3.5 minimum cumulative GPA in non-developmental courses.
-Sponsors: Billy Day, Social Sciences Building, and Olivia Dodd, Wallace Administration Building.
+Eligibility: minimum of 12 semesters hours earned in nondevelopmental courses and 3.5 minimum cumulative GPA in non-developmental courses.
+Sponsors: Billy Day, upstairs in the Learning Resources Center, and Olivia Dodd, Wallace Administration Building.